GoogleCloudPlatform/healthcare-dicom-dicomweb-adapter/README.md

 ```

 The AET dictionary JSON can also be specified directly via the "--aet_dictionary_inline" parameter.

-Note that any C-FIND query on the ModalitiesInStudy tag will result in 1 QIDO-RS query per modality.

 For the list of command line flags, see [here](import/src/main/java/com/google/cloud/healthcare/imaging/dicomadapter/Flags.java)